fernandoPalluzzi/SEMgraph/README.md

 - [**SEMgsa**]().
 SEM-based gene set analysis tool enabling perturbed pathway and gene finding by exploiting the causal structure of a graph.

 - **SEMtree** (forthcoming).
-Tree-based structure learning methods implemented with graph and data-driven SEM-based algorithms.
+Tree structure learning methods implemented with graph and data-driven SEM-based algorithms.

 - **SEMbap** (forthcoming).
 Exhaustive bow-free search for missing edges of a mixed acyclic graph (BAP or DAG) via d-separation.